Anti-roll bar: Principles

-One effect of body (frame) lean, for typical suspension geometry, is positive camber of the wheels on the outside of the turn and negative on the inside, which reduces their cornering grip (especially with cross ply tires).
+One effect of body lean, for typical unibody suspension geometry, is positive camber of the wheels on the outside of the turn and negative on the inside, which reduces their cornering grip (especially with cross ply tires).

 Main functions

 Anti-roll bars provide two main functions.
-The first function is the reduction of body lean.
-The reduction of body lean is dependent on the total roll stiffness of the vehicle.
-Increasing the total roll stiffness of a vehicle does not change the steady state total load (weight) transfer from the inside wheels to the outside wheels, it only reduces body lean.
-The total lateral load transfer is determined by the CG height and track width.
+The first is to reduce body lean.
+This is dependent on the total roll stiffness of the vehicle.
+Increasing this stiffness does not change the steady state total load (weight) transfer from the inside wheels to the outside, it only reduces body lean.
+The total lateral load transfer is determined by the center of gravity height and track width.

 The other function of anti-roll bars is to tune the handling balance of a car.
-Understeer or oversteer behavior can be tuned out by changing the proportion of the total roll stiffness that comes from the front and rear axles.
-Increasing the proportion of roll stiffness at the front increases the proportion of the total load transfer that the front axle reacts to—and decreases the proportion that the rear axle reacts to.
-In general, this makes the outer front wheel run at a comparatively higher slip angle, and the outer rear wheel to run at a comparatively lower slip angle, which is an understeer effect.
-Increasing the proportion of roll stiffness at the rear axle has the opposite effect and decreases understeer.
+Understeer or oversteer can be reduced by changing the proportion of the total roll stiffness that comes from the front and rear axles.
+Increasing it at the front increases the proportion of the total load transfer that the front axle reacts to—and decreases it in the rear.
+In general, this makes the outer front wheel run at a comparatively higher slip angle, and the outer rear wheel to run at a comparatively lower slip angle, increasing understeer.
+Increasing the proportion of roll stiffness at the rear axle has the opposite effect, decreasing understeer.